kurron/jvm-development-environment/README.md

 * [Vagrant](https://www.vagrantup.com/) installed and working
 * [VirtualBox](https://www.virtualbox.org/) installed and working
 * a working internet connection
-* Transparent Language VPN running (we need to copy some key files around)
+* Your corporate VPN running (if you want to apply some work-specific plays)

 #Building
 All the components of the environment live in repositories on the internet so there is nothing to build.

 #Installation
 Type `vagrant up` and go get a cup of coffee.
 The construction of the box greatly depends on your internet speeds.
-To start the environment, run `./start.sh`.
-That will pull down the Docker image and start them in the background.

 #Tips and Tricks